DivijH/jailbreak_cryptography/README.md

 ### Scripts

-- **`src/data_gen/main.py`:** This script is used to generate encrypted data for jailbreaking attacks.
+- **`src/data_gen/`:** This directory contains all the encryptions used for jailbreaking attacks.
 You can modify or customize the encryption schemes here.

 - **`src/cipherbench/generate_encryptions.py`:** This script generates CipherBench, a set of custom encryption schemes used to test the decryption capabilities of the target LLMs.